Photograph by Rus Bowden

 Angel was sure Jacob looked confused, because he was.
 This was a private joke in the little duplex they called The White House.
 Every Christmas, Grandma Rose gave the kids new ornaments.
 Over the years, Angel had accrued a myriad of divine angels.
 She'd confessed to her mom she thought they were creepy—with forced grins and pill-like teeth, faces impersonating joy—and Jeannie-Le agreed.
 Just like that, it became a tradition.
 They hung the angels on the back of the tree, and sarcastically quipped, all season long, about how good they looked.

-"Jacob's kidding," Angel protested, telling her brother to mind his manners while affirming to the adults that the whole ordeal had been a charade.
+"Jacob's kidding," Angel protested, telling her brother to mind his manners while affirming to the adults the whole ordeal had been a charade.
 "I love them, Grandma.
 They're bee-u-ti-full," she sold her story, and Patty gasped blissfully, which turned into a wheeze, then developed, as she trudged past Angel to the kitchen, into one of her coughing fits.

 When the heaving ceased, a disembodied voice proclaimed, "I got to check on dinner.
 Damn oven's been actin' up.
 Can't trust it to cook nothin' right.
 Y'all relax."